jonathanmorgan/conv2wp/README.md

 ## Example

 There is a complete example of how to put blog data into the conv2wp objects in the /b2e directory, in the file b2e\_importer.py.
 The method that starts it all off is import\_b2e().
 Pass it a slug to identify your batch with and an optional blog number.
 This method will walk you through the steps and common gotchas involved in populating objects that are then turned into a WXR file.

+There is also a high-level example of how you import posts and then output a WXR file that contains those posts in examples/basic\_import\_example.py.

 ## Notes
 - official WXR sample from automattic: [https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml)